 Well, I’ve had it for more than five years now, use it three or four times a week and would buy the same model again like a shot.
-Currently on offer at $300 this is superb value and will do everything asked of it without straining, not ever!
+Currently, on offer at $300, this is superb value and will do everything asked of it without straining, not ever!

-With a couple of friends who have these appliances, plus Mom’s, I’ve had the chance to use a few meat and food slicers over the years and would say of those I’ve tried out, this comes closest to a professional appliance with the exception of Mom’s which new and updated would be priced in the $3000 region.
+With a couple of friends who have these appliances, plus Mom’s, I’ve had the chance to use a few meats and food slicers over the years and would say of those I’ve tried out, this comes closest to a professional appliance with the exception of Mom’s which new and updated would be priced in the $3000 region.

 I said I wouldn’t be convincing you to do anything, so won’t wax lyrical about the cantilever design and tilted food carriage which makes slicing so easy… Go read the reviews, this has almost gotten a fan club – but it has more features and costs more than many of you folks want or need, and there is another very good slicer at half the price.

 For The Best Value, check out this next model, because it outperforms even mine in the clean-up contest and slices food beautifully.
-Actually for the price, I think the Chef’s Choice 610 meat slicer represents by far the best value for money – and it’s what I’d advise my best friend to go for.
+Actually, for the price, I think the Chef’s Choice 610 meat slicer represents by far the best value for money – and it’s what I’d advise my best friend to go for.

 Unbelievably reasonable in price at $130 or thereabouts, the Chefs Choice 610 Meat Slicer has a star rating of 4.5 and plenty of positive reviews – it’s also the model a colleague and friend has in her kitchen so I’ve used this one quite a few times too.